 In the brief, Public Health Campaigns: Lessons Learned from 30 Years of Polio Campaigns in Ethiopia, India and Nigeria, policymakers suggest three methods for improving planning and implementation: investing in long-term contracts and campaign worker training, using co-delivery to reach hard-to-reach populations, and engaging in coordinated cross-program social mobilization.

 How Can Campaigns Transition the Delivery of Interventions into Primary Health Care?

 Health intervention delivery can be transferred from campaigns to primary health care systems.
 This is sometimes the case with countries that are entering middle-income status, witnessing donor funding shifts, experiencing positive changes in epidemiological trends, or aiming for universal health coverage.
-The fourth brief, Transitioning Service Delivery of Health Campaign Interventions to the Primary Health Care System: A Strategic Balance of Independent and Integrated Delivery of Interventions, focuses on transitioning independent delivery of donor and/or government-funded campaign interventions to integrated delivery through the PHC system.
+The fourth brief, Transitioning An immediate output of inputs placed into a health system, such as health workforce, procurement, supplies and finances. of Health Campaign Interventions to the Primary Health Care System: A Strategic Balance of Independent and Integrated Delivery of Interventions, focuses on transitioning independent delivery of donor and/or government-funded campaign interventions to integrated delivery through the PHC system.